List of Ghostwriter characters: Gaby Fernández

-Gabriela "Gaby" Fernández (portrayed by Mayteana Morales in the first two seasons and in "A Crime of Two Cities"; and by Melissa González in "Four Days of the Cockatoo" and "Attack of the Slime Monster") is the fourth person to "see" Ghostwriter.
+Gabriela "Gaby" Fernández (portrayed by Mayteana Morales in seasons one and two, Melissa González in season three) is the fourth person to "see" Ghostwriter.
 She is Alex's younger sister, goes to Washington Elementary, and is best friends with her teammate Tina.
 She is 9 years old in "Am I Blue?".
-She is known for being quite talkative.
-However, she has a good sense of humor which usually manifests when she is teasing her brother, Alex.
+She is known for being quite talkative and also interested in learning things about the world around her, but she has a good sense of humor which usually manifests when she is teasing her brother, Alex.
 Of all the team members, Gaby is the one who appears closest to Ghostwriter on a personal level.
 Twice, she shows belated concern for Ghostwriter's safety ("Just in Time" and "Who is Max Mouse?"); she creates a word "bed" for him ("Who is Max Mouse?"), and she is shown playing a word game with Ghostwriter in "Lost in Brooklyn".
 She is an aspiring newscaster.